-This node is required for compatibility with Java agent and Web agent.
+This node is required for compatibility with Java Agent and Web Agent.

-- Page on node to collect the agent credentials if they are not provided in the incoming authentication request and use their values in the following nodes. - Agent Data Store Decision onde to verify that the agent credentials match the registered Java Agent profile.
+- Page of node to collect the agent credentials if they're not provided in the incoming authentication request and use their values in the following nodes. - ∘ Agent Data Store Decision onde to verify that the agent credentials match the registered Java Agent profile.

 Many nodes can be configured in the panel on the right side of the page.
-Unless otherwise stated, do not configure the nodes and use only the default values.
+Unless otherwise stated, don't configure the nodes and use only the default values.